Food allergies, food intolerances, food sensitivities - When it comes to the reaction of our body towards food, there is a lot to watch out for.

 Certain foods, even the healthy ones can cause bad reactions in the body.
 Symptoms of food intolerances vary, but most often they involve the digestive system, skin and respiratory system.

-Common symptoms of a food intolerance include:
+Common food intolerance symptoms include:

 - Abdominal pain